axflow/axflow/README.md

 Additionally, there are two higher-level component types that create workflows out of the above components:

 1. **Ingestion** constructs a data ingestion pipeline from a data source, splitter, embedder, and vector store.
-2. **Queries** construct data generation pipelines (e.g., chat completion over your custom data) from some input, an embedder, prompts, and a model.
+2. **Generation** construct data generation pipelines (e.g., chat completion over your custom data) from some input, an embedder, prompts, and a model.

 ## Development